 Legacy Christian Academy partners with 360 Security Services to provide 24/7 online incident reporting for our community members.
-CHIRP-360 is meant to be a "community-based tool" inviting all concerned individuals to report suspicious activity, ....
-Access to the CHIRP-360 reporting tool is made public on our school website under QUICKLINKS.
-The expectation is that this tool will primarily be used by adults closely tied to the Legacy community to report incidents of concern in and around our property.
+CHIRP-360 is meant to be a "community-based tool" inviting all concerned individuals to report suspicious activity, such as packages left, vehicles parked or driving through repeatedly, etc. Access to the CHIRP-360 reporting tool is made public on our Legacy app and on the school website under QUICKLINKS.
+The expectation is that this tool will primarily be used by adults and students closely tied to the Legacy community to report incidents of concern in and around our property or with people.